12 Best Stockholm Syndrome Movies of All Time

 7. Interrogation (1982)

-Polish cinema deserves more audience is matter of fact, and if you wish to begin today, this is the movie you shall begin with.
+Polish cinema deserves more audience, as a matter of fact, and if you wish to begin today, this is the movie you shall begin with.
 I’d watched it only a few days ago, not knowing that it is going to have Stockholm Syndrome in the plot.
 I’d watched it because I thought it was appalling enough a subject that a woman is unjustly arrested by secret police later to be interrogated and abused.
 However, with Antonina’s (Krystyna Janda) budding trust and sympathy towards her abuser, maybe I felt sympathetic too.

 Read More: Best French Movies of All Time